Itanium: Itanium 9700 (Kittson): 2017

 Intel had committed to at least one more generation after Poulson, first mentioning Kittson on 14 June 2007.
 Kittson was supposed to be on a 22 nm process and use the same LGA2011 socket and platform as Xeons.
 On 31 January 2013 Intel issued an update to their plans for Kittson: it would have the same LGA1248 socket and 32 nm process as Poulson, thus effectively halting any further development of Itanium processors.

 In April 2015, Intel, although it had not yet confirmed formal specifications, did confirm that it continued to work on the project.
 Meanwhile, the aggressively multicore Xeon E7 platform displaced Itanium-based solutions in the Intel roadmap.
 Even Hewlett-Packard, the main proponent and customer for Itanium, began selling x86-based Superdome and NonStop servers, and started to treat the Itanium-based versions as legacy products.

 Intel officially launched the Itanium 9700 series processor family on May 11, 2017.
 Kittson has no microarchitecture improvements over Poulson; despite nominally having a different stepping, it is functionally identical with the 9500 series, even having exactly the same bugs, the only difference being the 133 MHz higher frequency of 9760 and 9750 over 9560 and 9550 respectively.

-Intel announced that the 9700 series will be the last Itanium chips produced.
+Intel announced that the 9700 series would be the last Itanium chips produced.